-I had an opportunity to speak with Vidal last week.
+I had an opportunity to speak with Vidal recently.
 We’re going to play some of that interview.
 He begins by discussing his thoughts about the United States post-9/11.

 There was—I remember Pearl Harbor.
 I was a kid then.
 And within three years of it, I had enlisted in the Army.
 That’s what we did in those days.
 We did not go off to the Texas air force and hide.